 Companies try to create a positive impression on candidates by showing fake records of their success.
 You should not get carried away by these.
 Instead, you need to spend some time researching on the recent success of the company and their hiring trends.

 Has the company been operating steadily despite the problems in the global economy?
 If it is indeed doing so, then you are likely to have a quite stable job.
-In case it is not, then you will need to take a decision carefully.
-You might be joining an organization which lacks a good work environment.
+In case it is not, then you will need to make a decision carefully.
+You might be joining an organization that lacks a good work environment.